freddavies/spherextract/README.md

 - The single-object tool assumes a point-source morphology for the target.
 Extended sources may be supported in the future.

 - Support for more than three objects will be implemented in the future using a straightforward extrapolation of the least-squares method in the two- and three-object tools.
 I just have to come up with a reasonable data model, it is kind of a pain.
+Multi-object modes will be merged into the fast code in due time.

+- The default median background is sometimes inaccurate, particularly in the vicinity of sky lines (He I 1.08 micron).
+A linear background model can be used in this case with `--linear-bkg`.

+- The talltable queries can fail if your current internet connection is not fast enough to download the data in time.